somya-nayak/Time-series-analysis-of-hotel-booking/README.md

 only if the probability of your organic demand (excluding the room block in question) is smaller than 67% (i.e., you are on track to achieve a 67% service level).

 # Data
-To address the booking question you examine the following data set and proceed to develop a demand forecast model.
+To address the booking question, you examine the following data set and proceed to develop a demand forecast model.
 The data set Booking Exercise.csv consists of daily observations of the following six variables:
 - DATE: Calendar date corresponding to each observation.
 - DOW: Index (1-7) to indicate the day of the week each DATE corresponds to.
 This is redundant and it is eliminated below.
 - DEMAND: Number of rooms actually sold on each DATE.